grafana/mimir/docs/sources/configuration/about-grafana-mimir-arguments.md

 ```

 Valid per-tenant limits are (with their corresponding flags for default values):

-- `ingestion_rate` / `-distributor.ingestion-rate-limit`
-- `ingestion_burst_size` / `-distributor.ingestion-burst-size`

-  The per-tenant rate limit (and burst size), in samples per second.

-  The limit is enforced globally, configuring a per-distributor local rate limiter as `ingestion_rate / N`, where N is the number of distributor replicas (it's automatically adjusted if the number of replicas change).
-The `ingestion_burst_size` refers to the per-distributor local rate limiter and should be set at least to the maximum number of samples expected in a single push request.
-For this reason, the ingestion rate limit requires that push requests are evenly distributed across the pool of distributors; if you use a load balancer in front of the distributors you should be already covered, while if you have a custom setup (ie. an authentication gateway in front) make sure traffic is evenly balanced across distributors.

-  The ingestion rate limit requires the distributors to form their own ring, which is used to keep track of the current number of healthy distributor replicas.
-The ring is configured by `distributor: { ring: {}}` / `-distributor.ring.*`.

-- `max_label_name_length` / `-validation.max-length-label-name`
-- `max_label_value_length` / `-validation.max-length-label-value`
-- `max_label_names_per_series` / `-validation.max-label-names-per-series`

-  Also enforced by the distributor, limits on the on length of labels and their values, and the total number of labels allowed per series.

 - `max_global_series_per_user` / `-ingester.max-global-series-per-user`
 - `max_global_series_per_metric` / `-ingester.max-global-series-per-metric`